Majorana-mediated thermoelectric transport in multiterminal junctions: Thermoelectric response

-Furthermore, note that $S$ in Fig.~\ref{fig:figure3}(a) is solely determined by the EC transmission function $\mathcal{T}_{RL}^{ee}$ \cite{supplement}, as LAR and CAR are absent for these phase differences at the symmetric choice of the direct couplings to the superconductors [cf.~Fig.~\ref{fig:figure1}] and remain negligible for small asymmetries.
-However, LAR is not negligible in the conductance at other phases [i.e., Fig.~\ref{fig:figure3}(b)] and it is dominant in the $p$-wave case due to the MZM \cite{supplement}.
+Note that $S$ in Fig.~\ref{fig:figure3}(a) is solely determined by the EC transmission function $\mathcal{T}_{RL}^{ee}$, as LAR and CAR are absent for these phase differences at the symmetric choice of the direct couplings to the superconductors [cf.~Fig.~\ref{fig:figure1}] and remain negligible for small asymmetries.
+However, LAR is not negligible in the conductance at other phases [i.e., Fig.~\ref{fig:figure3}(b)] and it is dominant in the $p$-wave case due to the MZM, as discussed in detail in Appendix~\ref{sec:appendixE}.